AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

         <p>varchar</p>
       </td>
       <td>
         <p>The channel the touchpoint falls into, as defined in the custom channel definitions within the Marketo Measure App.
-Referred to in the CRM as “Marketing Channel - Path.”</p>
+Referred to in the CRM as "Marketing Channel - Path."</p>
       </td>
       <td>
         <p>Social.LinkedIn</p>